wso2/docs-is/en/docs/learn/configuring-oauth2-openid-connect.md

     </tr>
     <tr>
         <td>OpenID Connect User ID Location</td>
-        <td>Select whether the User ID is found in the 'sub' attribute that is sent with the OpenID Connect request or if it is found among claims.</td>
+        <td>Select whether the User ID is found in the 'sub' attribute that is sent with the OpenID Connect request, or if it is found among claims.</td>
         <td>User ID found in 'sub' attribute</td>
     </tr>
     <tr>